Traditional Napoletana pizza with San Marzano tomato, Cetara anchovies, Sicilian capers, Gaeta black olives, basil, and Coratina EVOO – no cheese

 • Maintain crispness under moisture

-• Hold shape from first slice to last
+• Hold its shape from first slice to last

 At 170 Grammi, Roman pizza is shaped by: